mo-heddo/Depi-Graduation-project-group-79/README.md

 LightGBM Classifier selected as the final model for deployment — offering the best tradeoff between speed, accuracy, and interpretability for stock direction prediction.

+** Flask API Deployment Plan

+Main Steps:

+Save the trained model using joblib or pickle.

+Create a Flask app with a /predict endpoint to receive input and return predictions.

+Test locally using Postman or curl to ensure correct responses.

+Deploy online on platforms like Render, Railway, or Heroku for public API access
 ---